nvcexploder/makemehapi/exercises/validation_using_joi_object/problem.md

 }.xor('email', 'mobile') //xor will make sure there is only one of the options passed in as a parameter .with('firstName', 'lastName');  //with takes two values, 'key' (string) and 'peers' (string or array of strings)
 ```
-For this exercise, create a server that contains a ```POST``` endpoint that only accepts a JSON object that mathes the following rules:
+For this exercise, create a server that contains a ```POST``` endpoint that only accepts a JSON object that matches the following rules:

 1. 'isGuest' is required boolean, and if it's false a string 'username' is required.
 2. 'password' is alphanumeric, and should only be there if 'accessToken' isn't available.